danbev/learning-ai/notes/llama-self-extend.md

 $24 = {pos = 256, delta = 0, src = 0, seq_id = std::set with 1 element = {[0] = 0}}
 ```
 Notice that these positions are not sequential after the division.
 This is what
 the last shift corrects.
-It will go through the entires cache and update the
+It will go through the entires in the cache and update
-sequence id where the ranges is position 256-2048.
+the sequence id where the ranges is position 256-2048.
 After this we can again
 inspect the cells:
 ```console
 (gdb) p ctx.kv_self.cells[256]